 - As n increases, probability of arriving at the correct answer approaches 1

-(The above summarization of the key points is paraphrased from ‘Aggregation of Correlated Votes and CJT’ by Serguei Kaniovski)
+The above summarization is paraphrased from ‘Aggregation of Correlated Votes and CJT’ by Serguei Kaniovski.

-There have been multiple attempts at ‘generalizing’ Condorcet – mostly by showing that violations to one or more of the assumptions doesn’t automatically doom the possibility of achieving an ‘epistemically’ superior outcome.
-One of the generalizations, offered by Christian List and Bob Goodin, is that the result still holds if people are posed with k options, and they have higher than 1/k chance of being correct.
+There have been multiple attempts at generalizing Condorcet, mostly by showing that violations to one or more of the assumptions don’t automatically doom the possibility of achieving an ‘epistemically’ superior outcome.
+One of the generalizations, offered by Christian List and Bob Goodin, is that the result still holds if people are offered k options, and they have higher than 1/k chance of being correct.